 - Feed your body the right food.
 Stick to a simple diet that humans and our ancestors have eaten for millions of years.

 - Be physically active.
 The human body wasn’t made for sitting in front of a computer all day.
 You gotta move, lift heavy things and break a sweat.
 And you have to do these things every day.

 - Manage your stress.
 While acute stress can be a literal lifesaver (for instance, when a sabertooth tiger is about to attack you), chronic stress can make you sick and age faster by altering your epigenetics.

 - Reduce your exposure to environmental toxins.
 There is a 99% chance that the water you drink and the deodorant you use every day contains estrogen-like chemicals that disrupt your endocrine (hormones) system.

-Let’s dive into these five categories a bit deeper so you can broaden your understanding of the problem.
+Let’s dive into these eight categories a bit deeper so you can broaden your understanding of the problem.
 I believe by doing so, it will be easier for you to identify and implement the improvements that will have the most impact, based on your current lifestyle and individual circumstances.

 I strongly believe that sleep is the foundation of a healthy life.
 In other words, if you don’t sleep well, your health suffers — regardless of what else you do.
 Much like you can’t out-exercise a bad diet, you can’t make up for poor sleep by eating well.

 While there is a lot that scientists don’t yet know about sleep, what they do know suggests that sleep is a highly complex yet crucial process that influences how well the body functions.